Thinking About Replacing Your Conservatory Roof? Read This First

 All conservatory types offer extra living space and can add value to your home.
 But if your existing conservatory feels outdated or uncomfortable, replacing the roof with a tiled system offers several key advantages.

+A tiled, insulated roof helps keep your conservatory cooler in summer and warmer in winter, turning it into a space you can use all year – whether as a dining room, home office or extra living room.
 If you’re looking for inspiration on how to make the most of your upgraded conservatory, Ideal Home has put together a useful guide with layout and design ideas.

 inside of tiled conservatory